The North Carolina Senate’s proposed ban on shrimp trawling in inland and nearby offshore waters is off the table, for now.

 Two draft Southern Flounder Management Plan amendments at different stages of the rulemaking process are to go before the Marine Fisheries Commission at its meeting May 21-23 in Beaufort.

-Spotted seatrout season temporarily closed to recreational fishing
+Recreational spotted seatrout season temporarily closed

 State wildlife officials say the temporary closure through June 30 was made to avoid confusion.